sentinel-official/docs/modules/deposit/README.md

 func(k Keeper) Subtract(ctx sdk.Context, address sdk.AccAddress, coins sdk.Coins) sdk.Error
 ```

-SendCoinsFromDepositToAccount is for sending the amount from the deposit account of from address to the bank account of to address.
+SendCoinsFromDepositToAccount is for sending the amount from the deposit account of from address to the bank module account of to address.

 - Parameters
     | Key   | Type           | Description |